 Wat Chedi Luang or ‘the temple of the Great Stupa’ is a Buddhist temple inside the old city in Chiang Mai, Thailand.
 The current temple grounds originally consisted of three temples — Wat Chedi Luang, Wat Ho Tham and Wat Sukmi.
 The construction of the temple started in the 14th century under King Saen Muang Ma who planned to bury the ashes of his father there, due to prolonged issues the Wat was finally completed in the 15th century under the reign of King Tilokaraj.

-Nestled near the Doi Suthep mountain, Wat U Mong Thera Jan is a peaceful temple far from the city bustle.
-It is also called the Tunnel Temple due to its labyrinth network of tunnels set within the forest.
+Nestled near the Doi Suthep mountain, Wat U Mong Thera Jan is a holy site located about a kilometre from the city centre.
+It is among the more easily accessible temples in Chiang Mai.
+Wat Umong is also called the Tunnel Temple due to its labyrinth network of tunnels set within the forest.
 It offers a wholesome experience of Buddhism, complete with ancient stone structures, Dhamma teachings, meditation sessions and prayer chants reverberating in the air.

 Built in 1296 during the inception of Chiang Mai, Wat Chiang Mai is the oldest temple in the city.
 It has two decorated viharns, which contain the oldest and highly venerated Buddha images.
 The temple is decorated with elaborate golden structures and intricate engravings.
 The compound also has a scripture library called the Ho Trai, and a lovely lotus pond.